 Final Review: Should you invest in ICICI Pru Signature Plan?

-Our recommendation for you is to invest in Mutual Fund and Term policies separately.
-Not only they will provide you the higher returns and security benefits, also the Investment in the combination of Mutual Funds and Term Insurance policies can take away the limitations of any ULIP, including ICICI Pru Signature Plan.
+Our suggestion is to invest in Mutual Fund (and/or PPF) and Term insurance policy separately.
+Not only they will provide you higher returns and risk benefits, it also takes away the limitations of any ULIP, including ICICI Pru Signature Plan.